triton-inference-server/tutorials/Triton_Inference_Server_Python_API/examples/kafka-io/README.md

 pip install /opt/tritonserver/python/tritonserver-2.44.0-py3-none-any.whl
 ```

-In order to run kafka server, we need to download and start the kafka service, execute the below script that starts the kafka service in the background by doing the following:
+Next run the provided `start-kafka.sh` script that will perform the following actions:
-1. Download kafka
+1. Download kafka and it's dependencies
 2. Start Kafka service by starting Zookeeper and Kafka brokers
 3. Create 2 new topics with names `inference-input` as input queue and `inference-output` to store the inference results